Massage Envy

-Massage Envy Franchising LLC is an American massage and skin care national franchisor, based in Scottsdale, Arizona.
-The Massage Envy franchise network is the largest provider of therapeutic massages and skin care in the United States, and has more than 1,100 independently owned and operated franchise locations, as of 2022.
+Massage Envy Franchising LLC is an American massage, body care, facial and skin care national franchisor, based in Scottsdale, Arizona.
+The Massage Envy franchise network is the largest provider of therapeutic massages and skin care in the United States, and has nearly 1,000 independently owned and operated franchise locations.
 Massage Envy was established in 2002 and began franchising in 2003.

 Corporate overview

 Massage Envy is based in Scottsdale, Arizona.
 Its network of franchised locations is the largest provider of therapeutic massages and skin care in the United States.
-The Massage Envy franchise network uses a membership-based business model, Massage Envy's franchisees are collectively the largest American employer of massage therapists and estheticians.
+The Massage Envy franchise network uses a membership-based business model, Massage Envy franchised locations are collectively the largest American employer of massage therapists and estheticians.
 In addition to massage therapy, facials, skin peels, and microderm infusion, Massage Envy franchises offer stretch therapy and skin care products.

-Beth Stiller is the current chief executive officer of Massage Envy Franchising.
-Joseph "Joe" Magnacca previously served as chief executive officer from early 2016 until late 2019.
-Beth Stiller previously held the chief commercial officer position, from April 2016 until Joe Magnacca's departure in 2019.
-Kathy Collins became chief marketing officer in July 2018.
+Todd Schrader is the current chief executive officer of Massage Envy Franchising.
+Beth Stiller previously served as chief executive officer from late 2019 until early 2024.